Globalization in South Korea: Neo-liberal globalization

-The economic crisis during 1997-1998 had created economic regression in Asia, including South Korea.
+The 1997 Asian financial crisis created economic regression in Asia, including South Korea.
 South Korea had a high debt-equity ratio followed by low profitability due to inconsistency in corporate governance, which was the major obstacle.
-The government had to reform the country’s policy to elevate South Korea's condition and was highly supported by many parties, especially, IMF and chaebols contributing to the domestic political, ideational and social conditions.
-Eventually, the South Korea GDP showed a satisfactory growth from economic regression to approximately 13% growth in GDP during the 7th quarter since the financial crisis started.
+The government had to reform the country's policy to elevate South Korea's condition and was highly supported by many parties, especially, IMF and chaebols contributing to the domestic political, ideational and social conditions.
+Eventually, the South Korea GDP showed a satisfactory growth from economic regression to approximately 13% growth in GDP during the 7th quarter since the start of the 1997 Asian financial crisis.
 South Korea began to be involved in international agreements, such as the Asia-Pacific Economic Cooperation (APEC) in 1989 which was brought up during Australia Prime Minister Bob Hawke's, speech in Korea.

 Furthermore, during the 21st century, during the Lee Myung-bak governance, globalization became the core policy, which was shown by Korea promoting "Global Korea" as the nation's slogan.
 This policy encouraged internationalization, participation in global movement and international assistance that would attract inward foreign investment.
-Moreover, South Korea applied neo-liberal globalization as it is a concept based on market-oriented ideas with loosened capitalism and accounts for the “free” market concepts.
+Moreover, South Korea applied neo-liberal globalization as it is a concept based on market-oriented ideas with loosened capitalism and accounts for the "free" market concepts.
 The government practised "deepening globalisation" to overcome the crisis, under-develop technology, and low-labour-cost issues to be a modern and globalized market leader.
 The implementation of the policy would drive Korea to be a globalized country.
 The neo-liberal policy was implemented in South Korea as there was a previous agreement with IMF during the financial crisis where South Korea must make a legal agreement to follow IMF regulations to reconstruct South Korea when the bailout package was provided.
 IMF agreement had effectively improved South Korea economy during the period.

 Meanwhile, there was a significant change in working capital in South Korea after the neo-liberal policy was implemented a new type of working class was introduced, which was contingent workers.
 Contingent workers are freelance workers that have affordable wages and limited rights, gaining corporate awareness.
 Contingent workers had a significant growth accounting for 34% of total employment in the market.
-Korea’s government agreed to implement contingent workers in exchange for workers' rights whilst increasing unemployment rate.
+Korea's government agreed to implement contingent workers in exchange for workers' rights whilst increasing unemployment rate.
 Hence, due to the flexibility in the market, corporates made reformation in the company structure by replacing existing workers with contingent workers; this showed that government's bargain agreement with corporate entities was not succeeded.
 Hence, unemployment rate increased due to corporate influence over government.
 This caused separation between parties among standard workers and non-standard workers as difference protections and eligibilities between both parties creating borders.
 Contingent workers, which consisted of one-third of total labour, had not been provided with social protection and welfare.
 Thus, Korean labour faced challenges and new opportunities caused by globalization.